Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Abstract

 \section{Abstract}

-Petrie symmetric functions $G(k,n)$, also known as truncated homogeneous symmetric functions or modular complete symmetric functions, form a class of symmetric functions interpolating between the elementary symmetric functions $e_n$ and the homogeneous symmetric functions $h_n$.
+{Petrie symmetric functions $G(k,n)$, also known as truncated homogeneous symmetric functions or modular complete symmetric functions, form a class of symmetric functions interpolating between the elementary symmetric functions $e_n$ and the homogeneous symmetric functions $h_n$.
 Analogous to the Pieri rule for $s_\mu h_n$ and the dual Pieri rule for $s_\mu e_n$, Grinberg showed that the Schur coefficients for the ``Pieri rule'' of $s_\mu G(k,n)$ can be determined by the determinant $\pet_k(\lambda,\mu)$ of Petrie matrices.
-Cheng, Chou, Eu, Fu, and Yao provided a ribbon tiling interpretation for the coefficient $\pet_k(\lambda,\varnothing)$, which was later generalized by Jin, Jing, and Liu to $\pet_k(\lambda,\mu)$ in the case where $\lambda/\mu$ is connected.
+Cheng, Chou, Eu, Fu, and Yao provided a ribbon tiling interpretation for the coefficient $\pet_k(\lambda,\varnothing)$.

-The goal of this paper is to offer a more transparent combinatorial perspective on the structure and behavior of Petrie symmetric functions.
-First, we provide a refined combinatorial formula for the determinant of a Petrie matrix in terms of certain orientations of the associated graph derived from the matrix.
-We then generalize the result of JJL to arbitrary skew shapes using purely combinatorial proofs.
+We offer a more transparent combinatorial perspective on the structure and behavior of Petrie symmetric functions.
+First, we provide a weighted formula for the determinant of a Petrie matrix in terms of certain orientations of the associated Petrie graph derived from the matrix.
+We then give a formula for $\pet_k(\lambda,\mu)$ for all skew shapes using just combinatorics.
 In addition, we investigate the generating function of these orientations with respect to certain statistics.
 As an application of our method, we present a combinatorial proof of the plethystic Pieri rule.

+As a side discovery, we find a connection between $2$-colored noncrossing set partitions and $1234$-avoiding permutations.}